 Sensitivity assessment.
 Desiccation and the associated osmotic stress, especially when combined with high temperatures can cause mortalities (Pearson et al., 2009).
 The sensitivity of the characterizing species to emersion pressure will depend on the health and demography of individual populations, with germlings being most vulnerable life stage to this pressure.
 Ascophyllum nodosum has a level of resistance to an increase in emersion.
-However at the level of the benchmark there is likely to be a change in biotope, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
-The change in this pressure at the benchmark is likely to see all of the biotopes on the shore shifting downwards.
-Ascophyllum
+However, an increase in the emergence time for a year is likely to change in the height of the biotope on the shore, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
+Conversely, a decrease in emergence may allow the biotope to increase its extent up the shore.
+Overall, an increase in emergence is likely to see all of the biotopes on the shore shifting downwards.
+Ascophyllum nodosum can take as many as twelve years to recover, with the return of ecosystem function taking considerably longer.
+Therefore, the resistance of this biotope has been assessed as 'Low' and resilience as 'Low' so that sensitivity is assessed as 'High' to changes in emergence regime at the pressure benchmark.

-Wave exposure changes High (local)
+Wave exposure changes Medium (local)